Cary Harris: Minnesota Vikings

 On November 24, 2010, Harris was signed to the Minnesota Vikings' practice squad, but was released on December 1.

 Cincinnati Bengals

 Harris was signed to the Cincinnati Bengals' practice squad on December 14, 2010.

 New York Giants

 Harris signed a reserve/future contract with the New York Giants on January 13, 2011.
 He was waived/injured on August 16 and later reverted to injured reserve.
 He was released with an injury settlement on August 28.

+Edmonton Eskimos

+Harris later signed with the Edmonton Eskimos.
+He was released on June 23, 2013.

+Coaching career

+Harris currently is the head football coach at Calabasas High School, (Calabasas, California).